When it comes to filling a retro home, the Quilda midcentury modern furniture range at La Redoute has it all. Discounted right now too.

 That’s not always a good thing.
 After all, quantity never beats quality.
 But the Quilda range has a strong, consistent look, one that is inspired by the mid-20th century.

-So if you are looking to fill a house that takes its cues from the 1950s and/or 1960s, this is a range to check out, especially now the sale is on – and most of the range happens to be in it.
+So if you are looking to fill a house that takes its cues from the 1950s and/or 1960s, this is a range to check out, especially with La Redoute currently discounting – most of the range has considerably dropped in price.

 The common theme across the range tends to be the natural oak finish, as well as the signature midcentury modern touches, whether that’s the tapered legs, the subtle curves or the handle detailing.
 Most, if not all the range, could pass for original pieces.